Guiding Principles for New Financial Frameworks

 • Efficient Financial Operations

-• Limits on bond allocation based on population numbers ensure equitable and transparent distribution
+• Limits on bond allocation are based on population numbers to ensure fair and equitable distribution.

-• Sovereign central bank allocations are capped and must be replaced, promoting ongoing investment and spending without creating long-term debt burdens.
+• Sovereign central bank allocations are managed and must be replaced, promoting development spending while reducing long-term debt burdens.

-• Karmic credits are regenerative with no interest fees, periodic payments, or loans, making financial processes simpler and stress-free.
+• Karmic credits are responsive with no interest fees, periodic payments, or loans, making financial processes simpler and stress-free.

 • Economic and Social Benefits

-• The framework eradicates poverty and hardship by ensuring resources are always available to borrow and utilize.
+• This framework eradicates poverty and hardship, and ensures resources are better managed and utilized.

 • It promotes local trade and improves lives and livelihoods, fostering economic stability and growth.